oreillymedia/atlas-book-sample/README.md

 Content
 -------

-* The repo needs an atlas.json file with a list of files to build

-Atlas doesn't enforce any strict rules upon your HTML, other than the compiled file needs to be valid HTMLBook.
-* Each individual .html file needs to be a valid html document, otherwise the WYSIWYG won't work.
-This means we can't have one file with an opening tag, and another file with the corresponding closing tag.
-You can easily split chapters up into multiple files, but each file needs to be valid HTML.
+The Atlas build system tries not to enforce strict rules on the way you write your content.
+That being said, here's a few things to keep in mind:

+* You can write in normal HTML, Markdown, or Asciidoc.
+Allowed file extensions are: `.html`, `.md`, `.markdown`, `.asc`, and `.asciidoc`

+* Markdown and Ascidoc will be compiled into HTMLBook.....
+MORE

+* Each file must be or compile to valid HTML.
+The content `<p>Hello` is not a valid file, but `<p>Hello</p>` is.

-* chapter files can go in any subfolder, as long as you reference it in the atlas.json file (see file)
+* You can have files in any subfolder, as long as you specify the relative path to the folder in the `files` array.